 Jason Schoeters

-I am currently a research associate at the Faculty of Economics of the university of Cambridge working with Peter Bossaerts.
+I am currently a research associate at the Faculty of Economics of the university of Cambridge, joining the LIPNE team to work with Peter Bossaerts.

 My main research interests are temporal graph theory, swarm intelligence, and optimization.